Food & Wine

 Afternoon Tea – When you return from skiing there will be a freshly baked cake or biscuits waiting for you with baguettes and fruit as well as tea and coffee left out for you to prepare.

 Children’s Supper – Our children’s menus use tried and tested recipes from cooks like Annabel Karmel and Rachel Allen.
 We make pureés for babies, it’s all fresh – not from jars!
 Children’s supper is usually served at 5:30pm and is a two-course meal prepared using wholesome freshly cooked ingredients – we do ask that parents supervise this meal but staff will again be on hand to clear away.

 Adult’s Dinner – Our delicious adult three course evening meals are served from 8:00pm designed to appeal to everyone with canapés (a favourite early evening treat served a couple of times a week) a dinner-party style starter, main and dessert with a cheese board available for those with a hearty appetite, all served with unlimited red and white wine options.

-Cook’s Night Off – Our hard-working chalet cooks receive a night off on either a Tuesday or Wednesday depending upon resort.
-Families can eat together at a choice of local restaurants or parents can enjoy an evening out, with babysitters available to look after your children in the chalet with a pre-ordered takeaway pizza.
+Cook’s Night Off – Our hard-working chalet cooks receive a night off on either a Wednesday (Les Coches & Reberty) or Thursday (Ardent) depending upon resort.
+Families can eat together at a choice of local restaurants or parents can enjoy an evening out, with babysitters available to look after your children in the chalet with a pre-ordered takeaway.

 Allergies – We take your health seriously and can cope with most allergies, but you must put your requirements in writing to us to enable us to pass the information over to staff who are preparing your food.
 If you have any questions please do call us in advance as it can be difficult to source some items in France.